shekhar-kotekar/agni/README.md

-# Agni
+# Rust to Python bindings
-Alternative to Apache Spark written using Rust
+Goal of this project to learn and test how to create Rust to Python bindings

 ![CI/CD Build Status](https://github.com/github/docs/actions/workflows/CI.yml/badge.svg?event=push)